GamerSoft24/Software/Programs.md

 ### Deadly:

-1 -> Auto Pressing Backspace (auto press backspace.vbs): Will press the backspace key at a really quick rate.
+1 -> Auto Pressing Backspace (auto press backspace.vbs): Will press the backspace key at a really fast rate.
 Careful using it!

-2 -> Auto Pressing Enter (auto press enter.vbs): Will press the enter key at a really quick rate.
+2 -> Auto Pressing Enter (auto press enter.vbs): Will press the enter key at a really fast rate.
 More deadly then Auto Pressing Backspace (auto press backspace.vbs)!
 Be extremely careful using it!

-3 -> Open Google Chrome Infinitly (open chrome infinitly.vbs): Opens Google Chrome windows at a really quick rate.
+3 -> Open Google Chrome Infinitly (open chrome infinitly.vbs): Opens Google Chrome windows at a really fast rate.
 The deadliest VBS script in this `Software` repository.
 Can *crash your RAM* in just a **VERY quickly**!

 ### Games: